Leiden, Netherlands: What to pack, what to wear, and when to go [2024]

 January

-January in Leiden can be very chilly and extremely rainy.
-The average overnight temperatures in the area are in the 30s F (single digits C).
-It tends to rain most days.
-It also snows occasionally.
-But the colder weather doesn't bring low humidity, which is in the 80% to 90% range on average.
+April in Leiden is pretty cool, very rainy and somewhat hazy.
+The average overnight temperatures in the area are in the high 30s F (single digits C).
+It tends to rain about two thirds of the time.
+But the colder weather doesn't bring low humidity, which is in the 70% to 70% range on average.

 What to wear/what to pack: